emsig/elfe3D/elfe3D/README.md

 After compilation with `make all` the elfe3d executable will be located here.

-Input files are located in `/in`
+Input files and an example model are located in `/in`.

-Output files are located in `/out`
+Output files and reference forward responses for the example model are located in `/out`.